AltGr/opam-wiki/Developing.md

 - Use the default OPAM repository as a base, i.e. you started by `opam init`.

-- Create a repository for your project, add it to OPAM with `opam add dev <uri>`, `<uri>` being an *http* or *git* url, or a filesystem’s path.
+- Create a repository for your project, add it to OPAM with `opam remote -add dev <uri>`, `<uri>` being an *http* or *git* url, or a filesystem’s path.